shashi-rai/dev-tools/README.md

-# dev-tools
+# Bhojpur Developer - Standard Toolkit
-A set of programming tools for the Development Management
+A set of software tools for the Software Development